 Basic bond math is straightforward (even harder concepts like duration and convexity are simple calculus), and the emergence of exchange traded funds (ETF’s) have given investors an equally straightforward and often adequate avenue to gain fixed income exposure.
 Like trying to market time the equity market, attempting to predict longer term interest rates has proven to be a fruitless strategy for individual investor and managers alike.
-Although we are more than willing to concede that talent varies across fixed income managers (as it does for equity managers), the drag on performance caused by higher fees outweighs skill.
-But unlike stocks, the ability to mirror an index with individual bonds, or invest in a truly broad index bond fund, is limited.
+That doesn’t mean we don’t take yield into account.
+As we discuss in “Interest Rates and Value Investing“, often low yields indicate negative expected returns after inflation.
+In general, we avoid many bonds like Treasuries that have very low expected returns.
+We also recognize that unlike investing in stocks, the ability to invest in a truly broad index bond fund, is limited.

-Broad fixed income index ETFs exist and are cost efficient; however, the sectors in which they invest cover only a fraction of the investable fixed income universe, leaving out sectors like leverage loans, foreign debt (including emerging markets), high yield, private or 144A credit, and private-label mortgage backed securities (MBS).
+Broad fixed income index ETFs exist and are cost efficient; however, the sectors in which they invest cover only a fraction of the investable fixed income universe, leaving out sectors like leverage loans, much foreign debt (including emerging markets), high yield, Junior subordinated debt. private or 144A credit, and private-label mortgage backed securities (MBS).
 Almost all of these sectors offer higher yields to investors (and yes, less liquidity).
-The average fixed income index ETF is comprised mostly of low-yielding government or agency bonds – roughly 44% government or agency debentures and 20% Agency MBS (which, after adjusting for their prepayment optionality, have only slightly higher yields than comparable treasuries.)
+The average fixed income index ETF is comprised mostly of low-yielding government or agency bonds – roughly 45% government or agency debentures and 22% Agency MBS (which, after adjusting for their prepayment optionality, have only slightly higher yields than comparable treasuries.)
 In other words, the overall realizable yield in ETF’s and index funds is paltry and diversification across the fixed income market is lacking.

 We can produce a higher yielding and more diversified fixed income portfolio by investing in a combination of individual bonds, more targeted ETFs/mutual funds and more targeted closed-end funds.
 We have also invested in Preferred Shares, Master Limited Partnerships (MLPs) and Real Estate Investment Trusts (REITs), viewing these assets as more fixed income like given their higher yields but with much more volatility and risk (see section on Fixed Income Substitutes).
 For closed-end funds and REITs, as we discuss in the sections set forth below, the high fees can be offset when either is purchased at a large discount to net asset value (NAV) or book value and is often mitigated by the fact that many funds calculate fees using net assets when they in fact manage a much larger portfolio through leverage (e.g., gross assets).